Teva says opioids settlement to move forward in U.S.

-Jan 9 (Reuters) - Israeli drugmaker Teva Pharmaceutical Industries Ltd TEVA.TA said on Monday there was sufficient level of participation from U.S. states and local authorities to move forward with its nationwide settlement agreement to resolve opioid-related claims and litigation in the country.
+Jan 9 (Reuters) - Israeli drugmaker Teva Pharmaceutical Industries Ltd TEVA.TA said there was sufficient participation from U.S. states and local authorities to move forward with its nationwide settlement agreement to resolve opioid-related claims and litigation.

+Teva said on Monday it has either already settled with or confirmed participation from 48 of the 50 states and will continue to pursue participation by the states that are yet to join.
+The sign-on process for states' subdivisions will now begin, it said.

-The company had last year agreed to pay up to $4.25 billion, including a supply of the overdose drug naloxone, for the settlement.
+The company in November finalized the settlement agreement to resolve thousands of U.S. lawsuits over the marketing of opioid painkillers and agreed to pay up to $4.25 billion, including a supply of the overdose drug naloxone.

 (Reporting by Leroy Leo in Bengaluru; Editing by Shinjini Ganguli)